Panasonic Lumix DMC-G2

 The Panasonic Lumix DMC-G2 is a digital mirrorless interchangeable lens camera that adheres to the Micro Four Thirds System (MFT) design standard developed by Olympus and Panasonic.
 It was announced by Panasonic in March 2010 along with the Lumix DMC-G10.
 The G2 was introduced as the successor to the Lumix DMC-G1 camera, with upgrades such as 720p high-definition video recording capability in AVCHD Lite and Motion JPEG formats.

 Key features of the G2 include a touchscreen interface that allows control of many camera functions including touch-based selection of focus points within the live view frame.
 This duplicating the control options provided by the physical dials and buttons on the camera body.
 The G2 was sold with a redesigned 14-42mm Panasonic kit lens that was lighter and less expensive than the 14-45mm lens included with the G1.

-At launch, the suggested retail price for the Panasonic Lumix DMC-G2 with 14-42mm lens kit was $800 USD in the United States market.
+At launch, the suggested retail price for the Panasonic Lumix DMC-G2 with 14-42mm lens kit was US$800 in the United States market.
 It was available in black, red and blue color options.